Companies from other member states of the EU or EEA signatory states may pursue a trade in Austria either

 The cross-border service (working across the border)

-is the temporary and occasional performance of commercial activities (work) that have been ordered by (foreign) entrepreneurs without a registered office or a branch in Austria.
+means the temporary and occasional performance of commercial activities (work) that have been ordered by (foreign) entrepreneurs without a registered office or a branch in Austria.

-Attention: Order acquisition and order processing must be performed at the registered office of the foreign company in the country of settlement.
+Order acquisition and order processing must be performed at the registered office of the foreign company in the country of settlement.
 The establishment of a permanent “order or customer support office” in Austria constitutes a branch and requires a corresponding business licence.